darwich6/sentimarto/README.md

 sEntiment Reasoner), a rule/lexicon-based, open-source sentiment analyzer built within the NLTK library, we can effectively quantify emotional responses to AI Generated art.
 VADER is a tool specifically designed for sentiments expressed in social media, and it can calculate the text sentiment and returns the probability of a given input sentence to be positive, negative or neutral.
-From there, a multitude of statistical analysis could be presented and completed as fit upon consideration of the data generated.
+From there, I will remove utterances according to specified threshold given by the sentiment analysis and then feed the remaining utterances into an Open AI model to construct images of a similar natures.
+Future work will include an image-to-emotion analysis.